AlejandroGomezFrieiro/alejandrogomezfrieiro.github.io/content/blog/eternal recurrence.md

 Secondly, let's talk nix.

 Nix...can be hard to read and write.
 There is some LSP support, but unless I am doing something wrong, it does not really handle all arbitrary flakes I throw at it.
+With other languages, specially typed languages (or type-hinted like Python), the LSP can handle a bunch of the mental overload when handling large codebases.

+There's also the fact that there are no proper best-practices I have found so far, as the ecosystem is still evolving.
+Some recommendations I've seen online include

+-